Matthew Edwards (musician): Matthew Edwards and the Unfortunates

-After previously led The Music Lovers, Edwards formed the Matthew Edwards and the Unfortunates, a six-piece group from San Francisco, California, which featured current and previous members of Ladybug Transistor, Assemble Head in Sunburst Sound, and The Music Lovers.
-It is said that Edwards' accompanying band, The Unfortunates, borrowed its name from the cult book by English writer B.S.
+In 2013, Edwards formed the Matthew Edwards and the Unfortunates, a six-piece group from San Francisco, California, which featured current and previous members of Ladybug Transistor, Assemble Head in Sunburst Sound, and The Music Lovers.
+The Unfortunates borrowed its name from the cult book by English writer B.S.
 Johnson.

-In 2013, Edwards formed Matthew Edwards and the Unfortunates.
 The first Unfortunates album 'The Fates' (2013) was released by Last Tape Recordings (CA) and was produced by Eric Drew Feldman (PJ Harvey, Captain Beefheart) who also contributed keyboards.
 It was recorded at Ex'pression in Emeryville, California.
 The album featured Fred Frith on Guitar.
 Also featuring on keyboards and vocals was Sasha Bell from the group The Essex Green.
 The sleeve was designed by American artist Rex Ray.

 In 2014, Edwards relocated to his hometown of Birmingham, England and convened the UK version of the band.
 This group recorded the Unfortunates second album 'Folklore' which was released by Gare Du Nord (Ian Button) in June 2017.
 Like its predecessor it included the contribution of Fred Frith (Robert Wyatt, Eno), and Dagmar Krause (Slapp Happy, Henry Cow).
 The album was recorded and mixed by John A. Rivers at Woodbine Street Recording Studio.

 In 2019, the group signed to Parisian label December Square who released their third album 'The Birmingham Poets.'
 Edwards promoted the record with tours of France and the UK (with Nouvelle Vague).
 The album featured the contribution of Dagmar Krause.
 The group also appeared with Robyn Hitchcock and The Unthanks.

 Edwards led the Unfortunates from 2013 to 2020 in San Francisco and England.

 Matthew Edwards and the Futurists

-Edwards reinvented the group after the death of close collaborator Derick Simmonds and his relocation back to California after five years in his native Birmingham.
-In June 2020, the Futurists released a 'The First Song of the Revolution' EP on British record label Static Caravan Records.
+In 2019, Edwards retired the Unfortunates name after the death of close collaborator Derick Simmonds and his relocation back to California after five years in his native Birmingham.
+In June 2020, the Futurists released 'The First Song of the Revolution' EP on British record label Static Caravan Records.

+A second Futurists single, 'Suit/Kindness', was released on Last Tape Recordings in 2024.

+Matthew Edwards (solo)

+During COVID lock down, Edwards wrote and recorded a solo record, 'Hark', where he collaborated with long-time confederate Isaac Bonnell.
+The album was released on Last Tape Recordings in October 2025.
+The album featured contributions from Angeline Morrison and Erin Moran.